vnscriptkid/Javascript-Interview-Preparation/web/storage.md

   - Since then, for every reqs sent by browsers to server (it attaches cookie data in headers)
 - `document.cookie`
 - By setting `http=true`, means this piece of data can only sent by browsers (not javascript)
-- ⚠️ Can't be sent across domain
+- ⚠️ Can't be sent across domain (even same domain but different ports)